cedricziel/typo3-cloudfoundry-skeleton/README.md

 ## Composer Github token

-To supply the token, you can either use cf set-env <your-app-name> COMPOSER_GITHUB_OAUTH_TOKEN "<oauth-token-value>", or you can add it to the env: block of your application manifest.
+To supply the token, you can either use ``cf set-env <your-app-name> COMPOSER_GITHUB_OAUTH_TOKEN "<oauth-token-value>"``, or you can add it to the env: block of your application manifest.

 ## Installing